Legal Landscape: Privacy

 State Constitutions and Laws

-California is among eleven states that have rejected the third party doctrine and held that their state constitution provides protection for personal data held by third parties.
+California is among eleven states that have limited the third party doctrine and held that their state constitution provides protection for personal data held by third parties.
 These states use a variety of different standards to determine whether state officials can demand access to personal information held by a third party.

 State law, both constitutional and statutory, may place additional limitations on demands for specific types of information.
 For example, the California Reader Privacy Act requires a government entity to obtain a court order and meet additional criteria in order to compel disclosure of records related to books.